denten-books/plain-text/supporting-docs/book-proposal/proposal.md

 # Length and Format

-I am writing the book as a traditional volume, expounding a sustained thesis across nine chapters.
+I am writing the book as a traditional volume, expounding a sustained thesis across seven chapters.
 I tend to write concisely--a style that complements the subject matter.
-At this point, I am aiming for a manuscript of around 80-120k words, which would allot around 10k words per chapter.
+At this point, I am aiming for a manuscript of around 80-90k words, which would allot around 10-15k words per chapter.

 Although, ostensibly, a work on the history and philosophy of computational culture, the book argues for the advancement of theory through practice.
 In